kaditya25/game-engine/README.md

 cmake ..
 make -j
 ```
+If this build procedure does not work, you may need to build and install individual Game Engine submodules, as described [here](build_from_scratch.md).

 ### Configure for ROS
 After the first time you build Game Engine, you'll need to add a command